-David A. Romero is a Mexican-American spoken word artist from Diamond Bar, CA. Romero has appeared at over 75 colleges and universities in over 30 different states in the USA.
-Romero is the second poet to be featured on All Def Digital.
+David A. Romero is a Mexican-American spoken word artist from Diamond Bar, CA. Romero is the author of My Name Is Romero (FlowerSong Press 2020), a book reviewed by Gustavo Arellano (¡Ask a Mexican!), Curtis Marez (University Babylon), and founding member of Ozomatli, Ulises Bella.
+Romero has appeared at over seventy-five colleges and universities in over thirty different states in the USA.
+Romero was the second poet to be featured on All Def Digital.
 Romero has opened for Latin Grammy winning bands Ozomatli and La Santa Cecilia.
 Romero's work has been published alongside poets laureate Luis J. Rodriguez, Jack Hirschman, Alejandro Murguia, and Lawrence Ferlinghetti.
 Romero has won the Uptown Slam at the historic Green Mill in Chicago; the birthplace of slam poetry.
 Romero has appeared in-studio numerous times on multiple programs on KPFK 90.7 FM Los Angeles.
-Romero is a regular guest poet for the Ontario-Montclair School District; with performances and workshops for school assemblies and classroom visits.
 Romero's poetry deals with family, identity, social justice issues, and Latinx culture.

 Romero offers a scholarship for high school seniors interested in spoken word and social justice: “The Romero Scholarship for Excellence in Spoken Word.”
 More here: https://www.davidaromero.com/scholarship

 David A. Romero has received honorariums from: Arizona State University, The University of Utah, University of Missouri, Washington State University, The University of Memphis, Loyola University Chicago, University of Central Florida, University of New Hampshire, University of Massachusetts Boston, University of Wisconsin-Milwaukee, Hamilton College, Drexel University, USC, UCLA, and more!